g0rbe/CEH/06_System_Hacking.md

 ## Executing Applications

 The Attacker's next step is to execute malicious applications.
-This execution is for gaining access to system resources, crack passwords, set up backdoors and many more.
+This execution is for gaining access to system resources, crack passwords, set up backdoors, and many more.
-This process is called as "System Owning".
+This process is called "System Owning".

 Goals: